EsmondKim/ReactEmployeeDirectory/README.md

 ## Usage

 To use the application, open the webpage.
 Review the information on the About page.
 Then click over to the Search page.
 On the Search page, the user automatically receives a random table of employees.
 The User can narrow the table results by searching for employee first name.
 The user can also sort a table by employee ID or sort by employee first name.
-If the user wishes to get a new table of empoyees, their is a Refresh Table button for the user.
+If the user wishes to get a new table of empoyees, user must refresh the page.

 ## Contributing